TakaneP/Dlab/Lab5/README.md

   If BTN3 is pressed, the scrolling direction will be reversed (scrollup becomes scroll-down, and vice versa)

 P.S.
-LCD_module.v and xdc file is provided by the TA.
+LCD_module.v , debounce.v and xdc file is provided by the TA.